Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 So long as you can remember the trigger phrase, and how you modified it, you can always think for a moment to back-engineer your own password (because there’s a logic to it) but crackers are going to have a MUCH harder time trying to do so since there is at least two levels of randomness to this.

 One thing you should always be aware of: no password is going to be perfect.
 However, one should never let perfect be the enemy of good, as the saying goes.

 Just because no password is uncrackable does not mean you should give up trying to make it harder.
 At a certain point, if your password is hard enough to crack, most people will give up on it.

 The “Nonsense Phrase” method exemplified in the XKCD comic has been touted as outdated in recent years because crackers have started to catch onto it and work the logic into their password guesser programs.
 This might disqualify it as a method to be used for the absolute most secure things imaginable, like secret intelligence reports and the like.

 However for you, the average person, it should still suffice.
 All types of security are an exercise in risk management above all else.
 There is absolutely no silver bullet for security of any type, no security system that can’t be overcome, or any truly impenetrable vault on the planet.

-It may as well be perfect, unless you’re dealing with assets beyond most people’s means.
-Even your bank account and the like is not going to be worth it to the average hacker if it takes that long because there’s no telling how long it will take once it passes that 3 day mark.
+It may as well be perfect unless you’re dealing with assets beyond most people’s means.
+Even your bank account and the like are not going to be worth it to the average hacker if it takes that long because there’s no telling how long it will take once it passes that 3-day mark.
 It could be four days, a week, or three decades for all they know…and so most of the time, they’ll move onto an easier target.

 Last Updated on